 “Providence, 1922”

 A wedding website is something the couple will come back to long after the day is over.
-When family asks about the venue, when friends want to find the photographer, when they want to remember how it came together — it is all in one place.
+When family asks about the venue, when friends want to find the photographer, when they want to remember how it came together.
+It is all in one place.

 If someone you know just got married, a wedding website makes a meaningful gift.
 Set it up for them and hand them something they will actually use.

 Build your website while you're still in the middle of planning.
 Add vendors as you book them, fill in details as they come together.
-By the day itself, you'll have something ready to share — and worth keeping long after.
+By the day itself, you'll have something ready to share and worth keeping long after.

 The colony's first legal code rejected private marriage contracts.
 A lawful union required public announcement at town meetings, confirmation by the town officer, and an entry in the town clerk's record.
 Marriage became a civic act, not just a personal promise.